123inkt/utils/README.md

 - `search` - Find the key of an element in an array or false otherwise.
 Supports `EquatableInterface`.
 - `unique` - Remove duplicate values from an array.
 Supports `EquatableInterface`.
 - `wrap` - Wrap a value in an array, unless it is already an array.
+- `toJson` - Converts an array into a json string.
+- `fromJson` - Converts a json string into an array.

 ## Assert